instill-ai/component/tools/compogen/README.md

   The template will use it next to the component title (`{{ .Title }}{{
   .Description }}.`) so it must be written in imperative tense.
-- `releaseStage` - Must be the string representation of one of the nonzero values of `ComponentDefinition.ReleaseStage`,defined in [protobufs](https://github.com/instill-ai/protobufs/blob/main/vdp/pipeline/v1beta/component_definition.proto).
+- `releaseStage` - Must be the string representation of one of the nonzero values of `ComponentDefinition.ReleaseStage`, defined in [protobufs](https://github.com/instill-ai/protobufs/blob/main/vdp/pipeline/v1beta/component_definition.proto).
-- `type` - Component definitions must contain this field and its value must match one of the (string) values defined in [protobufs](https://github.com/instill-ai/protobufs/blob/main/vdp/pipeline/v1beta/component_definition.proto).
+- `type` - Component definitions must contain this field and its value must match one of the (string) values, defined in [protobufs](https://github.com/instill-ai/protobufs/blob/main/vdp/pipeline/v1beta/component_definition.proto).
 - `availableTasks` - This array must have at least one value, which should be one of the root-level keys in the `tasks.json` file.
 - `sourceUrl` - Must be a valid URL.
 It must not end with a slash, as the